JayGwod/JayGwod.github.io/_posts/2019-04-02-probabilities-and-statistics.md

 We use a statistic (called an **estimator**) calculated from sample observations to provide a **point estimate** of a parameter.

-A **frequency distribution**: That is, we record the frequency of each possible value of $\overline{x}$.
+The **sampling distribution** of $\overline{X}$ is a **frequency distribution** which is the frequency of each possible value of $\overline{x}$.
+It is a central and vital concept in statistics, and can be used to evaluate how 'good' an estimator is.

-This is known as the **sampling distribution** of $\overline{X}$.
-The sampling distribution is a central and vital concept in statistics.
-It can be used to evaluate how 'good' an estimator is.
 Specifically, we care about how 'close' the estimator is to the population parameter of interest.

 $\overline{X}$ (which is a random variable) is our estimator of $\mu$, and the observed value of $\overline{X}$, denoted $\overline{x}$, is a point estimate.